 BAF manages the scholarships provided by the Bashford-Nicholls Trust.
-This trust operates two dairy farms in South Taranaki with the aim of generating surpluses to enable scholarships for agriculture and veterinary science study and research (see the detailed criteria of the Trust below).
+Our scholarships support agriculture and veterinary science study and research (see the detailed criteria of the Trust below).

 In partnership with Massey University we also offer a premier research Award.
 The Pivot: Enabling Innovation in Agriculture Research Award offers up to $100,000 per year towards high impact research in the fields of agriculture or veterinary science.
 Applications are open from July, closing at the end of September.
 Please apply through the Taranaki Scholarships portal linked below.